Egbertjkf/EgbertJKf/README.md

 :books: Currently learning Tests with dart/flutter(unit and interface).

-:outbox_tray: 2021 Goals: Learn more about design patterns,tests and apply both in a new project.
+:rocket: 2021 Goals: Learn more about design patterns,tests and apply both in a new project.